Exped Spica II UL Tent Review

 In warmer weather, you can roll the rear of the rain fly up over the pole sleeve to expose the screened mesh window at the rear of the inner tent.
 If you’ve positioned the front of the tent into the wind, you can roll open the front vestibule and get great airflow through the top of the tent.

 The Exped Cetus II UL is virtually identical to the Exped Spica II UL, except for the addition of an extended vestibule with a side door.
-That’s the tent I’d recommend over the Spica II UL, although it also lacks an all mesh inner tent for warm weather use.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+That’s the tent I’d recommend over the Spica II UL, although it also lacks an all mesh inner tent for warm weather use.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Disclosure: The author received a tent from Exped for this review.